CATEGORIES:

-Last Updated: July 28, 2016 If there's still snow on the ground, it's too early to start preparing for tornado season, right?
-Wrong!
+If there's still snow on the ground, it's too early to start preparing for tornado season, right?
+If you're sweating out the heat of summer, it's too late to start preparing for tornado season, right?

-Depending upon where you live, tornado season can begin as early as March, so now is the time to get ready to safely ride out any storm that blows your way.
-Here's what you can do to be prepared to act quickly:
+Depending upon where you live, tornado season can begin as early as March, but the best time to prepare for tornado season is now.
+Here's how to stay ready and act quickly:

 - PLAN - Establish a family emergency plan that includes where to go in case of a storm, where to meet if family members become separated and how to contact family members to ensure their safety.